onify/blueprint-dustin-index-product-catalog/README.md

 ## Limitations

-This Blueprint is only indexing products in a limited fashion.
-It only indexes one specific product catalog.
-We do not set any specific stock status (based on lead time information).
-We also need to add some actions if we want to be able to order the products :-)
+This Blueprint is only indexing products from one specific product catalog.
+We also not setting specific stock status.
+This could be done using lead time information.
+We also need some actions if we want to be able to order the products :-)

 ## Support